Researching pay ranges

-Epicodus grads working in Portland have typically made mid-$30k to mid-$50k.
-If your technical skills are on the weaker side, you're interviewing for a job with tools or languages you haven't used before, and/or you don't have much professional experience, you'll probably make on the lower end of this spectrum; if you are very strong technically and have at least a few years of professional experience, you'll probably make on the higher end of this.
-Epicodus grads who left Portland for jobs in other cities tend to make more, typically mid-$50k to mid-$60k.
+Our grads in both the Seattle and Portland areas generally have salaries between $45-60k to start.
+Glassdoor.com is a great resource for researching salary ranges for different types of positions, as well as for roles at specific companies.
+If your technical skills are on the weaker side, you're interviewing for a job with tools or languages you haven't used before, and/or you don't have much professional experience, you'll probably make on the lower end of this spectrum, or even below; if you are very strong technically and have at least a few years of professional experience, you'll probably make on the higher end of this.
 You can use these numbers as a starting point, and even share them with prospective employers as appropriate.

 These numbers are not absolutes, by any means!
 Some students who were middle of the pack in their technical skills and with only a bit of professional experience have ended up on the high end of these figures because they really hit it off with a manager at a company.
 Other students who were very strong technically but had weaker interview skills have started out with salaries on the lower end of this range.

 The first thing to think about is how long the project will take you.
 If you can estimate the number of hours, then that will give you a sense for what the hourly pay breakdown will be, and if the amount they've proposed is adequate.
 These resources have some good info on calculating your hourly contractor pay: